VahidN/angular-template-driven-forms-lab/README.md

 - How to add BreadCrumbs to our Angular App.
 - How to optimize your Angular App for search engine and other crawlers.
 - How to use absolute paths for module imports.
+- How to reduce the quantity of call back executions needed.

 How to run it
 -------------